How to Restrict Content in WordPress (Complete Guide)

 The Easiest Way To Restrict Access To WordPress Content

-If you search for WordPress plugins that allow you to restrict content or restrict user access to content, you’ll find hundreds of contenders.
+If you search for WordPress plugins that allow you to protect content or restrict user access to content, you’ll find hundreds of contenders.
 But most of them are challenging to learn and not very beginner-friendly.
 This is why we recommend ProfilePress.

 ProfilePress is a perfect restrict content WordPress plugin for also selling memberships, digital products, and subscriptions on your WordPress website.
 So whether you want to sell an eBook or an online course, you can easily do it with ProfilePress.
 It also allows you to build a paid membership site where your visitors need an active subscription to view your premium content.